lucylucy83/bedding/content/posts/plushbeds_about.md

 [Try it TODAY!](bit.ly/organiclatexmattress)

 ## Special Offer:
-Until XXXXX, you can save $1,200 on these top of the line, independently certified organic mattresses!
+For the next 72 hours, you can save $1,200 on these top of the line, independently certified organic mattresses!
 That’s up to 50% off!
 Click here to be taken to the sale page:

 Further, if you buy in the next 24 hours, you’ll get $400 of free bedding.

 TRY IT RISK FREE!
 Take the 100 night challenge!
 If you’re not happy, you’ll get a full refund.

 [Click here](bit.ly/organiclatexmattress) to try one of their mattresses, completely risk free.
 <img src="https://www.plushbeds.com/assets/images/images_aboutus/IMG_06.jpg" alt="PlushBeds" class="responsive">